 The Victim Compensation Board is a payer of last resort and will only pay crime-related expenses not covered by insurance or other reimbursement sources.
 Benefits cannot exceed a total of $70,000 for a particular crime.
 Each of the above losses may have their own limits.
 You do not need a lawyer or other representatives to receive payments through the California Victim Compensation Board.

-In California, victims of crime have a constitutional right to restitution.
-It is the policy of the District Attorney’s Office that prosecutors and Criminal Restitution Compact Unit staff assist victims in obtaining restitution orders from convicted defendants in every appropriate case.
+In California, victims of crime have a right to restitution, and it is the policy of the San Diego District Attorney’s Office to assist all victims in obtaining restitution orders from convicted defendants in every appropriate case.
 If you need assistance, please call (619) 531-3517 or email Restitution@sdcda.org.
 A representative will help you.